Privacy: Encrypted Email

 Many of the services I listed work with PGP, meaning that even non-users can initiate secure conversations with you and vice-versa.
 PGP stands for Pretty Good Privacy and is an open-source encryption program.
 Generally speaking, it is most commonly used for encrypted email but it can be used to encrypt other files as well.

 Explaining how PGP works is much more complicated than actually using it.
 When you use any type of encryption, including PGP, it creates two keys.
 One is called the “private key” and one is called the “public key.”
 The private key is private: it stays with you and should never be shared.
 The public key can be shared as much as you want.
 Think of the public key as your address and the private key as your door key.
 The more people you give your address to, the more people can write you.
 But only you can unlock the door and enter the house where you have some privacy.
+If it helps, you can watch my video explanation here.
 There are many programs and plugins that handle this process for you.
-While it is not advised, **you can use PGP with your existing email provider.
+While it is not advised, you can use PGP with your existing email provider.
 The first method is a browser plugin called Mailvelope.
 For most people, this will be the best solution.
 The second method is with Enigmail, an email plugin for certain email clients that enables PGP.

 Tips & Tricks